Lee Bright

-Lee Bright (born March 21, 1970) is an American politician who served as the South Carolina State Senator from the 12th district from 2009 to 2017.
+Lee Bright (born March 21, 1970) is an American politician who serves as the South Carolina State Senator from the 12th district since 2026 and previously from 2009 to 2017.
 A member of the Republican Party, his district included Spartanburg County and Greenville County.
 Bright unsuccessfully ran for the U.S. Senate in 2014 and U.S. House of Representatives in 2018.
-He won a 2025 special election primary and is expected to reclaim the 12th district State Senate seat.
+He won a 2025 special election primary and reclaimed the 12th district State Senate seat.

 Early life, education and career

 Lee Bright was raised in Pauline, South Carolina.
 Bright graduated from Dorman High School in 1988.

 After serving as a trucking brokerage salesman for many years, Bright started his own trucking business, On Time, LLC.
 The company grew to employ over 100 people but was unable to recover after the Great Recession of 2008.

 Bright has since been employed in a number of salesmen roles and in 2014 he started The Bright Agency, an independent insurance agency.